Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Introduction

 \section{Introduction}

 The last years have seen a dramatic increase in the deployment of robotic systems in diverse areas like home automation and autonomous driving.
 In these applications, it is critical that robots satisfy simultaneously safety and performance specifications in the presence of model uncertainty.
 Controllers that achieve these goals are usually defined using tools from stability analysis and Lyapunov theory.
-However, this faces several challenges, such as the development of understanding about the level of model uncertainty that can be tolerated while still being able to meet safety and stability requirements and the characterization of the regularity properties, along with the identification of suitable conditions to ensure them, in order to be implementable in real-world scenarios.
-These are the questions that motivate this paper.
+However, this raises several challenges.
+Among them, we highlight understanding the level of uncertainty about the model that can be tolerated while still being able to meet safety and stability requirements, the characterization of the regularity properties of the controller, and the identification of suitable conditions to ensure them in order to be implementable in real-world scenarios.